elemental-lf/benji/docs/source/administration.rst

 .. command-output::benji import --help

-If the imported *version* already exists in the *metadata backend* Benji terminates with an error and doesn't proceed with the import.
+If the imported *version* already exists in the database backend Benji terminates with an error and doesn't proceed with the import.

 So now, even if your backup database server crashes, you'll still be able